LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L1/ex-1.rst

 .. _problem-4-Creating-LineStrings-that-represent-the-movements-optional-task-for-advanced-students:

-Problem 4: Creating LineStrings that represent the movements (optional task for advanced students, additional 4 points)
+Problem 4: Creating LineStrings that represent the movements (optional task for advanced students, additional max 5 points)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is an optional extra task for those who likes to learn even more.
-Write your codes into the same file as in previous Problem (3).

 1. Create a list called ``lines``
 2. Iterate over the origin and destination lists and create a Shapely LineString -object between the origin and destination point